Stuart Fairchild Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- Cardinals pitchers combine to surrender 149 home runs (1.1 per game), the second-fewest in the league.
+- Cardinals pitchers combine to give up the third-fewest home runs in baseball (151 total, 1.1 per game).

-- Rom (0-2) gets the starting nod for the Cardinals in his fourth start of the season.
-He has a 7.24 ERA in 13 2/3 innings pitched, with 11 strikeouts.
+- Thompson gets the start for the Cardinals, his sixth of the season.
+He is 4-5 with a 3.91 ERA and 53 strikeouts in 46 2/3 innings pitched.

-- His most recent time out was on Saturday against the Pittsburgh Pirates, when the lefty threw 4 2/3 innings, surrendering three earned runs while allowing five hits.
+- The lefty's last appearance came on Sunday against the Pittsburgh Pirates, when he threw seven innings, surrendering three earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.